-Jon's right hand man was Dylan White, a sophomore majoring in Digital Video who offered him help with play testing and gave advice on how to improve lighting issues.
+Jon's right hand man was Dylan White, a sophomore majoring This challenge turned into a tremendous learning in Digital Video who offered him help with play testing and gave opportunity.
+After he gained more hands-on experience at advice on how to improve lighting issues.
+UAT, he decided to try again on his own to create his UAT zombie Killing Floor game level.
 How you play the game:

 Two players start the game.
-Thirty zombies will spawn randomly in the map (in his UAT level, the zombies can spawn in any room), and players must defeat/kill the zombies to survive wave one.
-Once all the zombies are defeated, players are given 60 seconds to find where the store "trader" is located (in the UAT level, the store is located in the Bindery).
-After the 60 seconds are up, the next wave starts.
-Wave two has 40 zombies, and players must survive.
-This continues for 10 waves (fight zombies, visit store in between waves).
+Thirty zombies will spawn randomly in the map (in his UAT level, the zombies can spawn in any room), and players must defeat/kill the zombies to survive wave Although Jon hadn't told anyone yet, it didn't take long for one.
+Once all the zombies are defeated, players are given 60 news to travel throughout much of UAT about his zombie game level once it was completed and available.
+One day seconds to find where the store "trader" is located (in the UAT level, the store is located in the Bindery).
+After the 60 seconds in the Commons building, six UAT students just happened are up, the next wave starts.
+Wave two has 40 zombies, and to be playing it when Provost Dave Bolman stopped by and players must survive.
+This continues for 10 waves (fight zombies, witnessed the game in action. visit store in between waves).
 Each wave adds more zombies, and increases difficulty.
-Once the players reach wave 11, the Boss spawns.
-In order to complete the level, the player(s) must defeat the Boss, along with the wave of zombies.
-This is basically a typical Killing Floor type of game.
+Once the players reach wave 11, the He was very impressed with how well Jon represented UAT Boss spawns.
+In order to complete the level, the player(s) and the zombie theme that runs throughout many aspects of must defeat the Boss, along with the wave of zombies.
+This is UAT life.
+Jon admitted that recognition felt really good. basically a typical Killing Floor type of game.
 After the players defeat a wave, the "trader" opens up a shop located somewhere in the map you are playing on.
 Jon's trader is located at the Bindery.
 Players have a specific time limit to find where the trader is located and then purchase either weapons, ammo, or armor.
 Players get money from killing zombies in the previous wave that they can use at the store.
 Within a specified time limit, the players purchase weapons (or can sell weapons back) and other equipment to prepare for the next wave.
 After the time limit is up, the trader store "closes" (usually physically closing a door, or shutting a window the players look through).
 When the store closes, players are teleported to right outside the store.
 The end of the time limit (and as soon as the players teleport) also begins the next wave.
 CHALLENGES Shortly after he first arrived at UAT, Jon decided to try creating an early type of level design from the Left 4 Dead video game for a class assignment in Professor David Wessman's class.
-"The level was wonky, so I scrapped the project," explains Jon.
+"The level was wonky, so I scrapped the project," explains Jon